breuleux/ug/doc/content/pages/tour.md

 Be careful, though: the first way will not work if you put `if` on the same line as `result =`.
 The second way requires the parentheses, because `if/else` must be comma-separated in a `(...)` block.
-The third way will always work.
+The third way will work everywhere.

 Looping